mainlp/mainlp.github.io/_pages/thesis.md

 **Level: BSc or MSc** (scope adjusted by dataset size and depth of linguistic analysis and experiments).

 - *Dialect Variation Dictionaries and Evaluation.* A large amount of culture-specific knowledge is captured in dialect corpora.
 However, dialects pose a challenge due to their limited resources and high variability, with words frequently spelled differently, reflecting regional pronunciations.
 This thesis extends our previous research on the Bavarian dialect (Litschko et al., 2025) by exploring another dialect.
 The project consists of two main components: 1) Annotating pairs of German and dialect words to determine whether they are equivalent translations.
 A dataset will be provided for this purpose.
-2a) Evaluating the ability of LLMs to "understand" the dialect through translation and word-pair classification tasks, or 2b) building and evaluating a rule-based lexical normalization model (Millour and Fort, 2019; Weissweiler and Fraser, 2018).
+2a) Evaluating the ability of LLMs to \"understand\" the dialect through translation and word-pair classification tasks, or 2b) building and evaluating a rule-based lexical normalization model (Millour and Fort, 2019; Weissweiler and Fraser, 2018).
 To successfully complete this thesis, it is essential that the student has a strong understanding of one of the following dialects: Alemannic (Alemannisch), Palatinate (Pfälzisch), North Frisian (Nordfriesisch), Saterland Frisian (Saterfriesisch), Low German (Niederdeutsch), Colognian (Kölsch).
 Dialects of other languages can potentially also be considered, please reach out to us.
 **Level: BSc or MSc** (adjusted scope includes dialect-specific model adaptation).

 <!--